bminer/node-blade/README.md

 		p Get to work, slave!
 ```

+When inserting lines of code with `-`, curly braces or semicolons are inserted, as
+appropriate.
+In the example above, we have an `if` statement followed by an indented
+paragraph tag.
+In this case, Blade wraps the indented content with curly braces.
+If there is no indented content beneath the line of code, then a semicolon is appended
+instead.

-Code that outputs (i.e. in a text block or at the end of a tag).
+Code that outputs (i.e. a code block or at the end of a tag).
-It's just like a text block, except with an `=`.
+As mentioned before, it's just like a text block, except with an `=`.

 ```
 #taskStatus= task.completed ?
 "Yay!" : "Awww... it's ok."
 p
 	| The task was due on
-	= task.dueDate
+	|= task.dueDate
 ```

 When using code that outputs, the default is to escape all text.
 To turn off escaping, just